 - What need does it address?

-- How do your product or service/attributes match to the needs of your target market?
+- How does your product or service/attributes match the needs of your target market?

 - Who are your key competitors in the marketplace?

 - What is your competitive advantage/secret sauce?